lenesk/sokolova.dk/english-cv.md

 Work Experience
 ---------------

-*2010/10-2011/12*
+*2012/09-present*
+Teacher of Danish as a second language at Studieskolen in Copenhagen *2010/10-2011/12*
 Teacher of Danish as a second language at Lærdansk Sønderborg including evening courses in Danish for international students at the University of Southern Denmark (in Sønderborg) and foreign employees at Danfoss Drives A/S (in Gråsten)